Selling a Home in Pre-Foreclosure in Ozark, MO

 Chapter 7 Bankruptcy

-If you file for Chapter 7 bankruptcy, you will not be required to pay off the rest of your mortgage if the lender completes foreclosure, and you can remain in the home during the process for free.
-This is usually a way to give you a few more months to plan your future.
+If you choose Chapter 7 bankruptcy, you will not have to pay off your remaining debt if your home completes foreclosure, and you can remain in the home during the process for free.
+This is usually a way to simply delay foreclosure for several months while you plan your future.

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy may allow you to hold onto your property.
-You will have to agree to a plan to pay off all or some of your debts over a three to five year period.
-You’ll have to maintain the payment plan under the supervision of a court-appointed trustee.
+Chapter 13 bankruptcy may permit you to not give up your home.
+It involves coming up with a plan to pay off all or some of your debts over a three to five year period.
+You’ll have to follow the payment plan under the supervision of a court-appointed trustee.

-There are many reasons that bankruptcy may not be a good option.
-First, you’ll need to show that you are eligible for it, and all your debts, expenses, and income will be analyzed.
-You’ll also have to pay significant court costs and fees and pay for expensive bankruptcy lawyers.
-If you’re having difficulty keeping up with mortgage payments, bankruptcy still may be too expensive.
+There are many reasons that bankruptcy may not be a good choice.
+First, your entire financial life will be evaluated to see if you qualify.
+You’ll also incur significant court costs and fees for bankruptcy lawyers.
+If you’re not able to keep up with mortgage payments, you may not be able to afford filing for bankruptcy.

 Sell Your Home in Pre-Foreclosure

-You can choose to hire a real estate agent to sell your home in pre-foreclosure, but foreclosure only lasts for 45 to 60 days.
-Based on data from the St. Louis Federal Reserve, it takes an average of 50 days to find a buyer and 30-45 days to close, and that doesn’t include the time it takes to prepare the house for sale.
-If you’re in pre-foreclosure, selling your home to an as-is, cash home buyer may be your best option.
+You can choose to hire a real estate agent to sell your home in pre-foreclosure, but the foreclosure process takes between 45 and 60 days.
+Based on research by the St. Louis Federal Reserve, it takes an average of 50 days to find a buyer and 50 days to close, and that doesn’t account for the repairs and upgrades most traditional buyers will want you to make.
+If you’re in pre-foreclosure, selling to an as-is, cash home buyer may be your best option.
 Once you accept our offer, we can close as quickly as you need us to.

 Selling Your Home in Pre-Foreclosure to Our Ozark, MO Cash Home Buyers

-Evervest Home Buyers pays all cash for properties, and strive to give Ozark, MO residents a hassle-free home selling experience.
-We’ve bought everything from properties of people who owe back taxes to homes with extensive plumbing issues.
+Evervest Home Buyers buys homes with all cash offers, and always want to give Ozark, MO homeowners a stress-free home selling experience.
+We’ve bought everything from properties of people who owe back taxes to homes with extensive fire or water damage.

-We purchase homes “as-is,” which means that the condition of the property isn’t important to us as it would to a typical homeowner.
+We purchase homes “as-is,” which means that the condition of the property doesn’t matter to us as it would to a typical homeowner.
 You also don’t have to do open houses and wait to find a buyer.
 We can help you in selling your home in pre-foreclosure by:

-- Giving you a fair offer quickly — If you send us pictures of your home, we can give you a same-day estimate.
-In the following 24-48 hours, one of our buyers will do their own inspection.
-You don’t even have to sweep, mop, or vacuum before we come over.
-We always intend to offer as much as we can for a home in Ozark, MO while still seeing it as an investment for ourselves.
+- Getting you a fair offer fast — If you send us pictures of your home, we can give you an estimate within an hour.
+In the following days, one of our buyers will carry out their own inspection.
+You don’t even have to sweep, mop, or vacuum before we show up.
+We always try to offer the most we can for a home in Ozark, MO while still being able to profit off it after we repair it.

-- Making the home selling experience stress-free — We understand that your Ozark, MO home being in pre-foreclosure is difficult, and you may be emotional about leaving your home.
-We’ll won’t make things any more stressful than they already are.
-Unlike other cash home buying companies, we have never written a contract that didn’t close because we didn’t fulfill its terms.
+- Making the home selling experience stress-free — We understand that your Ozark, MO home being in pre-foreclosure is difficult, and you may not want to leave your home.
+We’ll make everything as simple as we can so you don’t feel any additional stress.
+We differ from other as-is home buying companies we have no loopholes in our contract.
 We’ll show you proof of funds so you don’t have to worry.

 Other services we offer in Ozark, MO include: